 Getting along in a group.

-When working with a group, there’s usually going to be some people you get along with better than others.
+When working with a group, there will usually be some people you get along with better than others.
 Maybe because of similar backgrounds or interests, some players will make immediate connections with some and not so much with others.
 Basketball teams provide players opportunities to work together, even with others they may not necessarily like (at least at first).

 Making good decisions.

-I recently listened to a basketball expert who said that when a player has the basketball, they’re frequently making about 10 – 15 decisions in their head every 20 seconds, e.g. Should I pass, dribble or shoot?
+I recently listened to a basketball expert who said that when a player has the basketball, they frequently make about 10 – 15 decisions in their head every 20 seconds, e.g., Should I pass, dribble, or shoot?
 If I pass, who to?
 What kind of pass?
 How hard?
 Should I fake first?
 What should I do if I pass?
 The game of basketball forces players to make decisions.
-Some players learn from what the coaches say, and for other players, it takes the experience.
+Some players learn from what the coaches say; for other players, it takes experience.

 Preparing and meeting challenges.

 How do you get ready for big opponents?
-Do you prepare a written plan, put in extra effort, and make the most of your practice time?
+Do you prepare a written plan, put in extra effort, and maximize your practice time?
 If a coach makes the connections, it’s easy for players to see that preparation for a tough, cross-town rival in basketball is not dissimilar to preparing for a tough math test.
 Both take a plan, extra effort, and commitment.

 Excerpted from Mike O’Halloran’s Layups and Life Lessons: 101 Coaching Tips for Youth Basketball